rendleyhq/docs.rendleysdk.com/getting-started/styling.md

 # Styling

-Every clip exposes its visual state through the `style` property, an instance of [ClipStyle](https://docs.rendleysdk.com/api-reference/classes/ClipStyle.html).
+Every clip that contains a sprite (has visuals, ```clip.hasSprite()```) exposes its visual state through the `style` property, an instance of [ClipStyle](https://docs.rendleysdk.com/api-reference/classes/ClipStyle.html).
 For text and shape clips, the style also includes type-specific fields (font, fill color, stroke).
 This page covers the shared controls.
 See [TextStyle](https://docs.rendleysdk.com/api-reference/classes/TextStyle.html) and [ShapeStyle](https://docs.rendleysdk.com/api-reference/classes/ShapeStyle.html) for type-specific extras.

 You can apply style on creation or update it later on an existing clip.